PhilClarkPhD/photometry/README.md

 ## Background

-Fiber photometry is an awesome new technique that is exploding in popularity among neuroscientists.
+Fiber photometry is an awesome new technique that is exploding in popularity.
 The reason is simple - it allows us to measure multiple kinds of brain activity with high temporal resolution and terrific signal-to-noise ratio.
 Best of all - it's not that hard to do!
 The details of exactly how it works are [fascinating](https://web.archive.org/web/20190227164817id_/http://pdfs.semanticscholar.org/83b9/03db79f547c6c967fda02c1936ed7f6c979c.pdf), but beyond the scope of this document.